Augustine of Hippo's philosophy of time meets general relativity: The homogeneity and entropy problems

+In short we have given an argument that supports the Weyl tensor conjecture and a solution to the entropy problem compatible with the arguments originally proposed by Penrose.

+Clearly, a full proof will require further study since it necessary to show that the degrees of freedom of the Weyl tensor transverse to the Big Bang null hypersurface vanish.
+Still the mechanism proposed in this work is particularly effective in sending some components to zero, a fact that might indeed point to the validity of our physical assumption: that the Big Bang hypersurface is lightlike rather than spacelike.

-Note that in this case the null genericity condition would not hold for geodesics lying on the boundary of the chronology violating region.
+We end by observing that the null genericity condition would not hold for geodesics lying on the boundary of the chronology violating region.
 Fortunately we do not need it in theorem \ref{vgs}, hence its consequences are consistent with the rigidity of the boundary.